st4lk/django-solid-i18n-urls/README.md

             url(r'^news/', include(news_patterns, namespace='news')),
         )

-5. Start the development server and visit http://127.0.0.1:8000/about/ to see Russian content.
-Visit http://127.0.0.1:8000/en/about/ to see English content.
+5. Start the development server and visit http://127.0.0.1:8000/about/ to see English content.
+Visit http://127.0.0.1:8000/ru/about/ to see Russian content.
 Of course, you must specify translation for all languages you've marked as supported.
 For details look here: [https://docs.djangoproject.com/en/dev/topics/i18n/translation/](https://docs.djangoproject.com/en/dev/topics/i18n/translation/)